Event Speakers & Session Descriptions

 - share results of a survey done by VCU researchers.

 - offer resources related to opioid use and misuse.

-Presenters: Jennifer Marwitz, Kevin Murray, Laura Albert (can we finalize order closer to presentation time?)
+Presenters: Jennifer Marwitz, Kevin Murray, Laura Albert

 Jennifer Marwitz is an Associate Professor in the Department of Physical Medicine and Rehabilitation at Virginia Commonwealth University.
 She serves as the Research Coordinator for the Virginia Commonwealth Traumatic Brain Injury Model System.
 Ms. Marwitz has published more than sixty peer-reviewed manuscripts with many relating to rehabilitation outcome, families, return to work, and emotional well-being.
 She also serves as Managing Editor of the journal, Brain Injury.

 Laura Albert received her bachelor's degree in Cognitive Science from the University of Virginia.
 While there, she assisted on a number of developmental psychology research studies for several different labs within the University.
 She now works with VCU as a Clinical Research Assistant in the Physical Medicine and Rehabilitation Department, where she assists on several projects.
 She also serves as editor for the Virginia TBI Model System’s Newsletter, TBI Today.

 Kevin Murray holds a master’s degree in experimental psychology from the University of Louisiana at Lafayette and is a psychometrist in the Physical Medicine and Rehabilitation Department at VCU Health.
 He has over five years of experience conducting neuropsychological assessments, primarily serving outpatient neurological populations.